-When switched to BTSA mode, some audio devices can start playing music over the vehicle's audio system, but some devices require the music to be initiated on the device first, then it will get streamed to the UconnectTM phone system.
-Seven devices can be paired to the UconnectTM phone system, but just one can be selected and played.
+When switched to BTSA mode, some audio devices can start playing music over the vehicle's audio system, but some devices require the music to be initiated on the device first, then it will get streamed to the Uconnect® phone system.
+Seven devices can be paired to the Uconnect® phone system, but just one can be selected and played.

-Selecting Different Audio Device
+Selecting A Different Audio Device

-1. Press PHONE button to begin.

-- 2. After the "Ready" prompt and the following beep, say "Setup", then "Select Audio Devices". - 3.
-Say the name of the audio device or ask the UconnectTM phone system to list audio devices.
+- 1. Press the PHONE button to begin. - 2.
+After the "Ready" prompt and following the beep, say "Setup", then say "Select Audio Devices". - 3.
+Say the name of the audio device or ask the Uconnect® phone system to list the audio devices.